The best places to go camping near Sydney

 The Basin campground, Ku-Ring-Gai Chase National Park - Credit: John Spencer/DCCEEW

-Facilities: Toilets, showers, drinking water, barbecues, picnic tables
+Facilities: Toilets, hot showers, drinking water, barbecues, picnic tables

-Bonnie Vale is the most popular campsite in the Royal National Park and it’s easy to see why.
-Set beside the calm blue waters of Cabbage Tree Basin, it’s ideal for families looking to swim, fish and build a few sandcastles.
-You can even hire a kayak from Bundeena Kayaks nearby and paddle out into the gentle waves of Port Hacking.
+Bonnie Vale Campground is the most popular campsite in the Royal National Park as it’s the largest and most easily accessible.
+Bring your tent, camper trailer or caravan and get set up with a powered or unpowered site.
+Right beside the calm blue waters of Cabbage Tree Basin, it’s ideal for families looking to swim, fish and build sandcastles.
+Hire a kayak from Bundeena Kayaks nearby and paddle out into the mellow Hacking River.

 Aerial view of Bonnie Vale Campground in the Royal National Park, Bonnie Vale